 All existence and life begins (and ends) with a person: an amazing, living, loving, powerful, perfect, and good God who is – in His being and essence – true, beautiful, strong, infinitely wise, and compassionate.
-He is everything our hearts long for, the only one who can genuinely satisfy our deepest longings.
-All other things, and all other relationships, will disappoint at some point; they will fall short of bringing the joy and life that our souls innately crave.
+He is everything our hearts long for, the only one who can genuinely satisfy the deepest longings of our heart and souls.

-But God never changes in His perfect nature.
-He diligently and actively pursues to have a relationship with you; from His loving heart He longs for you to taste and to know His goodness, His healing, His freedom, and His love.
+And God diligently and actively pursues to have a relationship with you (unlike any other religion or worldview); from His loving heart He longs for you to taste and to know His goodness, His healing, His freedom, and His love.
 He wants you to have abundant life (John 10:10).

 But there is problem, a BIG problem.
 We each are messed up.
 We all have something inside of us, something branded upon our nature, which leads us away from God.
-We turn to other things, and other people, to satisfy the longings of our heart that only God can fulfill.
-In other words, we are sinners – all of us.
+We turn to other things, and other people, to satisfy the longings of our heart (Romans 3:10-11).

 Because of this propensity to turn away from God, we are eternally separated from Him and condemned to death (Rom.
 6:23).
-Our sinful nature keeps us from being able to have a relationship with God, to enjoy the incredible benefits of being close to Him.
-Instead, we are objects of His wrath, filled with every kind of wickedness, evil, greed, depravity, envy, murder, strife, deceit, and malice (Rom.
-1:29-30).
-All that we need and desire is out of our reach, and we are ultimately hopeless and powerless (Eph.
-2:12; Rom.
-5:6) to save ourselves.
+Our sinful nature keeps us from being able to have a relationship with God, and we are ultimately hopeless and powerless (Ephesians 2:12; Romans 5:6) to save ourselves.

-God loves you so much that He became flesh and blood in the person of Jesus Christ (John 1:1, 14).
-Though fully human and fully divine, Jesus left His heavenly place in order to live a perfect and sinless life on earth.
-That sinless life led to a humiliating, unjustified death upon a Roman cross.
+But God loves you so much that He came to earth in the person of Jesus Christ (John 1:1, 14) and lived a sinless life that ultimately let to a humiliating, unjustified death upon a Roman cross.

-His death upon that cross, however, was not the end of the story.
+His death, however, was not the end of the story.
 Three days later, Jesus rose from the grave, alive and victorious over death.
 In His death, Jesus took on our sin and suffered the due penalty for our sinfulness.
-In His resurrection, He overcame death and the grave as a substitutionary, sacrificial atonement for us.
-In other words, on our behalf Jesus satisfies the just requirement of God for our sin by suffering in our place.
-This is the good news of Jesus Christ.
+In His resurrection, He overcame death and the grave.
+This is the good news - the salvation - of Jesus Christ.
+(Romans 5:6, 8).

 You see, at just the right time, when we were still powerless, Christ died for the ungodly…But God demonstrates his own love for us in this: while we were still sinners, Christ died for us.